 By Shakti P on Jan 20, 2016 7:21:26 AM

 Before we discuss the points to be remembered for identifying test scenarios and designing test cases, let me first explain the meaning behind `test scenario' and `test case'.
 A `test scenario' is the summary of a product's functionality, i.e. what will be tested.
-A`test case', on the other hand, is the step-by-step approach to functionality testing, i.e. the `how' and `what' of testing.
+The latest case', on the other hand, is the step-by-step approach to functional testing, i.e. the `how' and `what' of testing.

 Pre-requisites for writing Test Scenarios or Test Cases

 The testing function engineer plays a pivotal role in project development.
 A single mistake can lead to a huge loss in terms of cost and time.
 To avoid such mistakes the engineer must have a good understanding of the business and functional requirements of the application.

 - Go through the requirements document carefully and try to understand the same.

 - Do not just guess the requirement!
 If you need clarifications, talk to the project manager or to any other person who understands the requirement really well.